Desmoplastic small-round-cell tumor: Differential diagnosis

-Because this is a rare tumor, not many family physicians or oncologists are familiar with this disease.
+Because this is a rare tumor, not many family physicians or even oncologists are familiar with this disease.
 DSRCT in young patients can be mistaken for other abdominal tumors including rhabdomyosarcoma, neuroblastoma, and mesenteric carcinoid.
 In older patients DSRCT can resemble lymphoma, peritoneal mesothelioma, and peritoneal carcinomatosis.
 In males DSRCT may be mistaken for germ cell or testicular cancer while in females DSRCT can be mistaken for ovarian cancer.
 DSRCT shares characteristics with other small-round blue cell cancers including Ewing's sarcoma, acute leukemia, small cell mesothelioma, neuroblastoma, primitive neuroectodermal tumor, rhabdomyosarcoma, and Wilms' tumor.

 Treatment

 DSRCT is frequently misdiagnosed.
 Adult patients should always be referred to a sarcoma specialist.
 This is an aggressive, rare, fast spreading tumor and both pediatric and adult patients should be treated at a sarcoma center.

-There is no standard protocol for the disease; however, recent journals and studies have reported that some patients respond to high-dose (P6 Protocol) chemotherapy, maintenance chemotherapy, debulking operation, cytoreductive surgery, and radiation therapy.
+There is no standard protocol for the disease.
+However, recent research has reported that some patients respond to high-dose (P6 Protocol) chemotherapy, maintenance chemotherapy, debulking operation, cytoreductive surgery, and radiation therapy.
 Other treatment options include: hematopoietic stem cell transplantation, intensity-modulated radiation therapy, radiofrequency ablation, stereotactic body radiation therapy, intraperitoneal hyperthermic chemoperfusion, and clinical trials.